This post may contain affiliate links which won’t change your price but will share some commission. Full Disclosure Policy.

 The full list of ingredients and quantities is found in the printable recipe card below.

 - Apple Cider.
-I use an unfiltered apple cider found in the produce department of my grocery store.
-Apple juice can be used if you can’t find cider.
+I use an unpasteurized apple cider found in the produce department of most grocery stores at this time of year.
+Unfiltered apple juice can be used if you can’t find cider.

 - Cranberry Juice.
 I like unsweetened cranberry juice, vs cranberry “cocktail” but any brand or mixture will taste yummy.